FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 		 alt="Mu4e configuration by @rougier" />
   </a>
   <p>
-	This is not my configuration.
-This beautiful screenshot is taken from
+	This beautiful configuration is not mine.
+The screenshot is taken from the
 	<a href="https://github.com/rougier/mu4e-dashboard">rougier/mu4e-dashboard</a>
 	repository.
   </p>
 </div>

-## Normal email
+## Less hostile provider than Gmail

-First, please install the `isync` package, so we get this out of our way.
+First, please install the `isync` package, so we can get this out of our way.
 Use the package manager provided by your GNU/Linux distribution, on Fedora I would do